 Relaxing Services in Puerta del Sol

-Puerta del Sol is a really spacious lounge.
-They have so many chairs and at the time of our visit there were plenty of free seats.
+Puerta del Sol is a spacious lounge.
+They have so many chairs and at the time of our visit, there were plenty of free seats.
 Some lounge visitors were even peacefully taking a nap, indeed one can feel having a personal space as Puerto del Sol is not a crowded lounge.
-The lounge is all-inclusive so it offers varied selection of free snacks and drinks, including alcoholic beverages and assorted smoothie flavours.
+The lounge is all-inclusive so it offers a varied selection of free snacks and drinks, including alcoholic beverages and assorted smoothie flavours.
 There was warm food available but the food consisted mainly of light snacks.